Entrepreneurs and even ordinary people are the ones who find creative ways to solve challenging problems, no matter how big or small.

 “There is no doubt a mass amount of people are struggling.
 However, if I float in that thought, it brings me down.
 I am a visualization-to-creation type of person.
 When I focus on the fact that people are thriving, that means it’s possible for me to thrive.

 “By choosing what’s good for us, we will naturally feel better.
 It’s a choice to stay glued to the updates and it’s a sure way to have anger, confusion, hopelessness, fear, and everything in between.
 Or, we can stand in a place of acceptance and say, ‘this is happening, how can I best serve my fellow humans and keep myself safe and healthy, in mind, body, and spirit.’”

 3. Dr. Candace Drummond, Owner & Director of AViD Intellectual, clinical psychologist & mental health counselor.

-“Mental health providers have frequently been called ‘the invisible first responders’ during the COVID-19 pandemic.
+“Mental health providers have frequently been called ‘the invisible first responders’.
 Increased need and use of mental health services has served to reduce the stigma of utilizing these much-needed services during our globally shared trauma.
-During and in the wake of COVID-19, the 3 major themes that seem to benefit mental health and other private practice owners:
+In 2020, the 3 major themes that seem to benefit mental health and other private practice owners are: